janewsome63/BeyondEarth-Orbita/README.md

 # Info #
-Fork of Beyond Earth made for the <a href="https://orbita.renovamenia.com">Orbita</a> modpack.
+Fork of Beyond Earth modified for the <a href="https://orbita.renovamenia.com">Orbita</a> modpack.

 This page is not affiliated with the Beyond Earth team, but we thank them for making this mod.